joshraphael/retroachievements/Guides/SOS/guide.md

 </pre></big>

 The map is found by interacting with a lady in room #18 (coordinates ##) on the map.
 This room is next to Capris' starting location, so you can grab this achievement within seconds with him.
 You can search her body after the capsize with any character to get a map if you haven't gotten it before.

+> [!NOTE]
+> The reason you can't get this achievement with Luke is because he starts with a map.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40727.png">